molily/molily.de/_posts/2017-11-25-robust-javascript.md

 When an `if` statement is evaluated, first the condition expression is evaluated.
 The result of the expression is then converted into a boolean value, `true` or `false`.
 If this result is `true`, the first code block is executed, otherwise the second block, if given.

-Most likely, this isn’t new to you.
-The reason I’m revisiting it is the conversion into boolean.
+Most likely, this is not new to you.
+The reason I am revisiting it is the conversion into boolean.
 It means you can use a condition expression that does not necessarily evaluate to a boolean value.
 Other types, like Undefined, Null, String or Object are possible.
 For example, it’s possible to write `if ("Hello!") {…}`.

 If you rely on the implicit conversion, you should learn the conversion rules.
 ECMAScript defines an [internal function ToBoolean](http://www.ecma-international.org/ecma-262/8.0/#sec-toboolean) for this purpose.
 In our code, we can use the public [Boolean function](http://www.ecma-international.org/ecma-262/8.0/#sec-boolean-constructor-boolean-value) to convert a value into boolean.
 This delegates to the internal `ToBoolean` function.